fboes/aerofly-data/README.md

 This tool is NOT affiliated with, endorsed, or sponsored by IPACS GbR.
 As stated in the [LICENSE.txt](LICENSE.txt), this tool comes with no warranty.

-The base data for geo locations was taken from [OurAirports](https://ourairports.com/).
+The base data for geo locations was taken from [OurAirports](https://ourairports.com/), which is licensed as: "All data is released to the Public Domain, and comes with no guarantee of accuracy or fitness for use."

+The icons are based on [Maki icons](https://github.com/mapbox/maki), which are licensed via CC0 1.0 Universal.